-Andrei’s artistic talents were spotted by teachers at an early age and Andrei was quickly transferred to the Donetsk Art School .
-A succession of art degrees and attention from noted professors led to his relocating to the ancient city of St. Petersburg where Andre received a Master’s degree in Fine Art from the prestigious Repine Academy of Art in 1990.
+Andrei's artistic talents were spotted by teachers at an early age and Andrei was quickly transferred to the Donetsk Art School.
+A succession of art degrees and attention from noted professors led to him relocating to the ancient city of St. Petersburg where Andrei received a Master's degree in Fine Art from the Repine Academy Of Art in 1990.

-Andrei has studied, restored, and copied the working techniques of the Old Masters.
-His favoured medium is oil, applied onto linen and he uses lots of gold and silver leaf in his paintings, in the manner of the revered traditional Russian iconographers.
-(His rendering of St. George slaying the dragon is an obvious religious reference, but the composition’s rich and dark tones, it’s jagged dramatic action, suggests a lineage rooted in timeless historical painting).
+Andrei has studied, restored and copied the working techniques of the Old Masters.
+His favoured medium is oil, applied onto linen.
+He uses lots of gold and silver leaf in his paintings, in the manner of the revered traditional Russian iconographers.
+(His rendering of St. George slaying the dragon is an obvious religious reference, but the composition's rich and dark tones, it's jagged dramatic action, suggests a lineage rooted in timeless historical painting)